awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    NAME          READY   STATUS    RESTARTS   AGE   IP               NODE                                           NOMINATED NODE   READINESS GATES efs-example   1/1     Running   0          10m   192.168.78.156   ip-192-168-73-191.region-code.compute.internal   <none>           <none>
    ```
+**Note**
+If a pod doesn't have an IP address listed, make sure that you added a mount target for the subnet that your node is in \(as described at the end of [Create an Amazon EFS file system](#efs-create-filesystem)\)\.
+Otherwise the pod won't leave `ContainerCreating` status\.
+When an IP address is listed, it may take a few minutes for a pod to reach the `Running` status\.

-   Confirm that the data is written to the volume\.
+1. Confirm that the data is written to the volume\.

    ```
    kubectl exec efs-app -- bash -c "cat data/out"